WillACosta/astronomy/README.md

 ## Install the dependencies
 $ flutter pub get

-## Create a new '.env' file in the root directory with
+## Rename the '.env-example' file to '.env' in the root directory with
-touch .env
+$ mv .env-example .env

-## Add your API KEY of the APOD
+## Open the file and add your API KEY

 ## Run the app
 $ flutter run